cuzdav/baneful/README.md

 In the actual game, where letters were used here, a color block is drawn.

-This game was inspired by parser theory and BNF grammar.
-While it may sound dull to some, I found joy in the type of thinking that they required, and I tried to translate it into a game format that was approachable to people without a computer science background.
+This game was inspired by parser theory and BNF grammar, hence the name "Baneful", which includes BNF.  :) While parser theory may not sound "fun", I found joy in the type of thinking that they required, and I tried to translate it into a game format that was approachable to people without a computer science background.
+It passed the "kid test" a few years ago on my 12-year old and her friends.

 To Play:

-* click on the replacement you would like to apply
+1) click on the replacement you would like to apply

-* click on the row where you'd like to apply it.
-If it matches multiple places, move the mouse left/right to change which match is targeted.
+2) click on the row (at the top) where you'd like to apply it.

+   =====> If it matches multiple places in the row, move the mouse
+          left/right to change which match is targeted.

-* one more click to apply the rule.
+* click when to apply the transformation

-* right-click (or hit 'ESC') to unselect current selection
+* If the wrong replacement is selected, right-click (or hit 'ESC') to unselect.

 Highlights will show valid options, and will darken rules that do not